 Next, stand and close your eyes.
 Listen intently to the wind.
 Can you hear the birds?
 Feel the sun.
 It is the bringer of life, the source of all the Sun God metaphors.
 Smell the world.
 Hopefully, you are in a place where you can smell the natural scent of nature.
 Take a deep breath and open your eyes.

-Connecting with these gods of old gives us both perspective and peace.
+Connecting with the old gods of the forest gives us both perspective and peace.
 We feel peace as a resonance.
 When we do this, we realize how fragile we are.
 We understand how delicate the environment is.
-Remembering the old gods gives the perspective we need to live as proper stewards of mother Earth.
+Remembering and respecting the Earth gives the perspective we need to live as proper stewards of our planet.

 Give Honor and Thanks

 Think about this experience.
 Realize you are a part of nature, but you live most of your life disconnected from it.
 Connect now once again as our ancestors did.
 Do this daily.
 Never stop seeing, hearing, and feeling that connection with the Earth.
 Earth is the place where the Gods of the old reside.

 This exercise works.
 It will connect with nature.
 These are the voices of nature always reaching out to touch us.
 The environment is always singing the songs and waiting for you to return.

 Now, if you feel so inclined, call upon the spirits that reside where you are.
 Ask for their forgiveness and bid them help you.
 See if you can connect with the silent place in your soul that resonates with the Earth.
 Allow yourself to be quiet.
 Find the ancient wisdom to do good in always and to everything.
 Remember the long line of your ancestors.
 They sacrificed to give you life here in this time and space.
 Namaste.
 “Blessed Be.”

 Here’s a prayer from the movie the 13th Warrior.
 It’s a mirror of the old Nordic religion today.
 You may find something like this is helpful in your practice.
 (1)